GerlechJen/Mapping_Earthquakes/README.md

 The earthquake data was added as an overlay on both the Streets and Satellite tile layers so that the data can be turned on and off by the viewer.
 A legend was also added for the color range of the earthquakes.

 The earthquake data in relation to the tectonic plates’ location on the earth was shown on the map.
-Also, all earthquakes with a magnitude greater than 4.5 were shown on the map
+Also, all earthquakes with a magnitude greater than 4.5 were shown on the map.

+A third overlay wasalso added to the map.